EARnagram/lessons/sec1/git_intro/README.md

 1. `git add -A`
 2. `git commit -m "message explains most recent features"`
 3. `git push origin master`

+If you're not sure where you are in those steps, you can always re-add or simply check your status with `git status`.

 If you want to go directly to your repository on GitHub from the terminal, simply type: `hub browse`.